-Gertrude Abercrombie was an American painted who lived in Chicago.
-She was called “the queen of the bohemian artists.”
-Much of her inspiration came from her involvement in the Chicago jazz scene.
+Gertrude Abercrombie was an American painter who lived in Chicago who was called “the queen of the bohemian artists.”
+A lot of her inspiration came from her involvement in the Chicago jazz scene.
 She said “it is always myself that I paint” and “I like to paint simple things that are a little strange.
 My work comes directly from my inner consciousness and it must come easily.
 It is a process of selection and reduction.”

 Rosa Rolanda (1895-1970).
 Oh, how I loved this bizarre, beautiful painting of her subconscious after her marriage ended.